mrdotan/apicv10/instructions/Lab0/index.md

 -   Create a Provider Organization.

- APIC VEST Series
+ APIC Workshop Series
 ====================================================================================================================================================================

-The APIC VEST Series is a hands-on workshop with lab exercises that walk you through designing, publishing, and securing APIs.
+The APIC Workshop Series is a hands-on workshop with lab exercises that walk you through designing, publishing, and securing APIs.
 This workshop is for API developers, architects, and line of business people who want to create a successful API strategy.
 There are 9 labs and each is 30